What Is a WISP and Why Every Accounting Firm Needs One

 Build Access Controls Into Your Systems

 Rather than relying on policy reminders, embed access control into your technology stack.
 Configure tax software and cloud storage to require MFA at every login.
 Use group policy or mobile device management (MDM) to enforce password complexity and automatic screen-lock timeouts on all firm devices.
 Set up automated account deprovisioning workflows so that when an employee's termination is processed in HR, their system access is revoked at the same time — not days later.
-See our guide on business network security for professional firms for configuration references.
+Our WISP implementation guide covers configuration specifics for common tax software platforms.

 Document Every Training Event